melombuki/JMonkeyGame/README.md

 -End the game after the timer reaches 5 minutes total for a single player's session -Add the total score to the hud display, and the score for each hit item

 I could go on and on (again first attempt).

-This line was added only to test fetching from here to a local machine :)

-This line was added to test pushing to github.